VeroPolegre/Aether-E-Commerce_React_Project/README.md

 # <h2><samp> 💬  Introduction to Aether Project: Recreating the Steam Store  </samp></h2>

-The primary objective of the Aether project was to reimagine and recreate the user experience akin to the renowned Steam store.
+The primary objective of this project was to reimagine and recreate the user experience akin to the renowned Steam store.

-The foundational backend infrastructure for Aether was established in my initial Backend Project, aptly named [Aether-E-Commerce_React_Project](https://github.com/VeroPolegre/Aether-E-Commerce_Backend_Project)
+The foundational backend infrastructure for Aether was established in my initial Backend Project, named [Aether-E-Commerce_React_Project](https://github.com/VeroPolegre/Aether-E-Commerce_Backend_Project)

-As we delve into this project, the aim was to capture the essence and functionality of the Steam store, offering users a familiar yet enhanced experience.
-Join me on this journey as I shaped Aether into a vibrant and user-friendly e-commerce destination !
+The aim was to capture the essence and functionality of the Steam store, offering users a familiar game store experience.
+Join me on this journey in the development of Aether!

 # <h2><samp> ⚡ Objectives  </samp></h2>
 <samp>

 - Register
-- Log in
+- Login
 - View products
 - Create orders
 - Add to cart